Rasa Clorinda: Missionary work and social service

 After her baptism she immersed herself in the missionary work and social services with complete zeal.
 She brought more willing people into Christianity through conversion in Tirunelveli and suburbs and built the Clarinda Church in Palayamkottai (1784) for the small congregation of fifty people or so to gather and worship.
 This Church/congregation is said to be the pioneer of the Diocese system that is now in place.
 She took up the cause of the under privileged, downtrodden, destitutes, widows, orphans providing them the necessary support and aid and education, particularly helping the uneducated poor women towards their empowerment.
 In this regard, she found ways to build on the shared ethical ideals of certain Hindu and Christian communities to improve the lives of India women, even in that early semi-unenlightened era.
 She had the Clarinda Church consecrated by Schwartz (1785).
 This Church now is a major place of worship for Christians and others as well.
 She was instrumental in building schools in Palayamkottai which are now major educational institutions and other small Churches for the congregations she had managed to form in neighboring villages.
 For all this she used her own private funds without depending much on contributions or grants.
 She had to face, along the way, innumerable difficulties, from the non Christian majority around, the schisms of the Church, personal short comings and unexpected hindrances.
 But she was undaunted and never gave up on her purpose.
 Many among the Christian communities consider her a veritable and renowned missionary worker of her times.
 She died in c.
 1806.

+Legacy

+A. Madhaviah, a pioneer of the Tamil novel, brought out a biographical novel in English, titled Clarinda (1915).
+The work was translated into Tamil in 1976 by the Christian Literature Society (CLS).